KlaudjaKaraj/Klaudja/README.md

 - 🌱 I'm on a journey of continuous learning, exploring the vast possibilities that Python offers
 - 👨‍💻 On the lookout for internship opportunities
 - 💬 Let's chat about anything Python or development-related
-- ⚡ Fun fact: I love to dive into different literary worlds, and my ideal weekend includes getting lost in a good book
+- ⚡ Fun fact: When I'm not immersed in the world of code, you'll find me balancing between two equally enriching activities.
+I find solace in the pages of a good book.
+At the same time, I embrace the tranquility of yoga, fostering mindfulness and flexibility.
+It's a harmonious blend of literature and yoga that keeps both my mind and body in balance.